-1. If you don't have one, in the beginning, buy a simple digging shovel.
-You can do almost everything with it, trenching, weeding, digging ditches, trimming, etc. It's multi-use tool.
+- 1If you don't have one yet, buy a simple digging tool shovel, to begin with.
+You can do almost everything with it, trenching, weeding, digging ditches, trimming, etc. It's a multi-use tool.

-2. The shape of shovels blade depends on to the quality of the soil in your yard.
-For digging loose soil best-suited will be digging shovel with a rectangular blade, and for the new lands – with rounded.
-Even if you have existing garden, but the soil is hard, buy a rounded shovel.
+- 2The shape of the blade of the shovel depends on the quality of the soil in your yard.
+For a digging loose soil, a rectangular blade digging shovel is recommended.
+But for the new lands, a rounded one is better suited for the job.
+Even if you an existing garden, buy a rounded shovel, especially if the soil is hard.

-3. Important also is material from which the shovel is made.
+- 3The material from which the shovel is made of is important as too.
 The most popular and cheapest shovels are made of steel.
-I have a tip - if you want to check the quality of shovel, just tap on the blade, if you hear a ringing sound, then you can buy it - it's durable and reliable shovel.
+I have a tip - if you want to check the quality of shovel, tap on the table, if you hear a ringing sound, then you can buy it - it's a durable and reliable shovel.

-- 5Very popular among gardeners are a shovel which is called "American Shovel’.
+- 5Very popular among gardeners is a shovel called "American Shovel".
 It has a curved blade with a Teflon coating.
-A handle is made from eucalyptus which is anti-slip.
+The shovel handle is made from eucalyptus which is anti-slip.
 The good thing about Teflon is the fact that the soil does not stick to the blade.

-6. Titanium shovels – the main advantage of them are lightness and strength.
-It does not corrode, does not rust and is way more durable that stainless steel.
-To check if the shovel is real or fake titanium do like this - try to make a scratch with some metal object – if it leaves scratches or color, it's fake titanium.
+- 6Titanium shovels – The main advantage of them is their lightness and strength.
+It does not corrode, does not rust, and is way more durable the stainless steel.
+To check if the shovel is real or fake titanium do this - try to make a scratch with some metal object - it is leaves scratches or some color, it's fake titanium.

-7. When you are choosing a shovel, pay attention to the method how the handle is fixed to a blade.
-The best option is a bolt, but if there is some attachment with a small screw or just pressed in, it will serve maybe one year.
+- 7When choosing a shovel, pay attention to how the handle is fixed to the blade.
+The best option is a bolt and fiberglass handle because it gives durability that resists bending and breaking.
+But if the attachment is with a small screw or just pressed in, it will serve maybe one year.

-- 8Check the shovel length – it must me 3,9inch (10cm) below your shoulder.
+- 8Check the shovel length – it must be 3.9 inches (10cm) below your shoulder.

-9. Whatever shovel you choose, it should be easy to use, and it must be durable and not very heavy.
-From heavy shovels, you will get tired quickly, but remember, that lightweight shovels are less durable!
-Don't try to buy one "universal” if you are doing different jobs a lot.
-Think about buying a different shovel for each job.
+- 9Whatever shovel you choose, it should be easy to use and must be durable and not very heavy.
+You will get tired quickly with heavy shovels, but remember, lightweight shovels are less durable!
+Don't try to buy one "universal" shovel if you are doing different jobs.
+Consider buying a different shovel for each job.

-- 10If you have winter, buy a snow shovel and use it only for winter.
+- 10If you have winter, where you live, buy a snow shovel and use it only for winter.
 Don't try to do other jobs with it, because you will break it.

-11. If you have a lot of roots or you have hard soil, choose a shovel, which has a saw part.
-It's one side of the blade, which most of the times have double steel for sharpening or a saw for cutting.
+- 11If you have a lot of roots or you have hard soil, choose a shovel that has a saw part.
+It's one side of the blades, which most of the time, have double steel for sharpening or a saw for cutting.